-Mark Moore Fine Art and the artist are pleased to announce the acquisition of a major work by artist CLAY JOHNSON by The Frederick R. Weisman Art Foundation.
+Mark Moore Fine Art and the artist are pleased to announce the acquisition of At Sight of Sun (lark bunting), 2022 by artist KARA MARIA by the Museum of Fine Arts, Houston for the Permanent Collection.

 Mark Moore Fine Art and the artist are pleased to announce the acquisition of a major work by artist CHRISTOPHER RUSSELL by The Crocker Art Museum.